 RESEARCH THEMES

-Understanding the ecology of resilience depends on processes acting at multiple scales, often acting together to provide functional redundancy or buffering of species interactions.
-To do this, I use manipulative field experiments in conjunction with laboratory experiments targeting hypothesized physiological mechanisms that underlay community-level observations.
-Species interactions have been a particular focus of my work.
-As members of communities are differentially affected by environmental changes, species interaction strengths may change or disappear entirely as a result of species range shifts, altered phenologies, behaviors, or functions.
+Understanding the ecology of resilience depends on processes operating at multiple scales, often acting together to provide functional redundancy or buffer shifts in species interactions.
+To investigate these processes, I use manipulative field experiments in conjunction with laboratory studies targeting the physiological mechanisms underlying community-level patterns.
+Species interactions are a central focus of my work.
+As members of ecological communities respond to changes in the marine environent, the strength and structure of their interactions can change or disappear entirely.
+My research seeks to uncover how these dynamics influence ecosystem function and resilience.